imCodePartnerAB/iVIS/docs/how_to_use/ivis_server.rst

 .. note::

-    Recommendation: refresh token validity must be longer than access.
+    Refresh token validity must be longer than access.

 .. seealso::